cspades/predi-home/README.md

 ## Abstract / Objective

 A Cloud AI-driven embedded system that learns the discretized time-series state trajectory of a smart home to predict and automate sequences of states and actions via behavioral cloning or reinforcement learning on human-computer/appliance interactions.
-In particular, a neural net trains on the time-domain state of the smart home either through imitation learning on the actions of the resident, or alternatively if time permits, (inverse) reinforcement learning to learn a state-action control policy (via RL) driven by minimizing a "control-override" loss function representing differences in the learned behavior of the resident and the policy at any point in time (generated via imitation for inverse RL), and periodically (depending on the periodicity or frequency of the learned trajectory) update the smart home controller to reflect changes in the state trajectory of the smart home.
+In particular, a neural net trains on the time-domain state of the smart home either through imitation learning on the actions of the resident, or alternatively if time permits, (inverse) reinforcement learning to learn a state-action control policy (via RL) driven by minimizing a "control-override" loss function representing differences in the policy trajectory and learned behavior of the resident (generated via imitation for inverse RL), and periodically (depending on the periodicity or frequency of the learned trajectory) update the smart home controller to reflect changes in the state trajectory of the smart home.

 ## Project Specifications and Methodology